Provider Communication with Apple Push Notification Service

 Best Practices for Managing Connections

 You may establish multiple connections to the same gateway or to multiple gateway instances.
-If you need to send a large number of push notifications, spread them out over connections to several different gateways.
-This improves performance compared to using a single connection: it lets you send the push notifications faster, and it lets APNs deliver them faster.
+If you need to send a large number of remote notifications, spread them out over connections to several different gateways.
+This improves performance compared to using a single connection: it lets you send the remote notifications faster, and it lets APNs deliver them faster.

 Keep your connections with APNs open across multiple notifications; don’t repeatedly open and close connections.
 APNs treats rapid connection and disconnection as a denial-of-service attack.
 You should leave a connection open unless you know it will be idle for an extended period of time—for example, if you only send notifications to your users once a day it is ok to use a new connection each day.